-By adopting property management systems (PMS) and automated workflows, hotels can streamline processes such as reservations, guest check-ins, and billing, leading to increased efficiency and cost savings.
+By adopting property management systems (PMS) and automated workflows, hotels can streamline reservations, guest check-ins, and billing processes, leading to increased efficiency and cost savings.

 Example: Scandic hotels in the Nordic region responded to the dissatisfaction of their guests with lengthy codes from paper vouchers.
 The Scandic “Easy Wi-Fi” feature extends the advantage of a single-button reconnection to returning guests whenever they are at a Scandic hotel.
 Guests merely need to provide their email or phone number during their initial sign-up for the service.
 Once more, this straightforward digital innovation not only fulfills a convenience demand for guests but also relieves back-of-house operations from the administration of countless printed paper codes.

 Through digital transformation, hotels can gain real-time insights into room occupancy, food and beverage demand, and other operational aspects.
 This data-driven approach enables better resource planning and utilization, minimizing waste and lowering operational costs.